-To write overlay color data, the MPU loads the address register (overlay write mode) with the address of the overlay location to be modified.
-The MPU performs three successive write cycles (6 or 8 bits each of red, green, and blue), using RS0-RS2 to select the overlay registers.
-After the blue write cycle, the 3 bytes of color information are concatenated into a 24-bit word (18-bit word for the Bt471/476) and written to the overlay location specified by the address register.
+To write overlay color data, the MPU writes the address register (overlay write mode) with the address of the overlay location to be modified.
+The MPU performs three successive write cycles (6 or 8 bits each of red, green, and blue), using RSO-RS2 to select the overlay registers.
+After the blue write cycle, the three bytes of color information are concatenated into an 18-bit or 24-bit word and written to the overlay location specified by the address register.
 The address register then increments to the next location, which the MPU may modify by writing another sequence of red, green, and blue data.
-A block of color values in consecutive locations may be written to by writing the start address and performing continuous R, G, B write cycles until the entire block has been written.
+A block of color values in consecutive locations may be written to by writing the start address and performing continuous R,G,B write cycles until the entire block has been written.